cunnie/u2date/README.md

 ### Technical Notes

-The UNIX Epoch time pattern-match is unsophisticated:

-- It searches for a number between 1 billion and 2 billion seconds (which is an overly-broad search spanning from Sunday, September 9, 2001 01:46:40 UTC to Wednesday, May 18, 2033 03:33:20 UTC)
-  - which does not have commas (e.g. it would _not_ match "1,530,473,256.4")
-  - which has a decimal point followed by at least one number (e.g. it would _not_ match "1530473256", but it would match "1530473256.4")

 On Linux, you can use environment variable `TZ` to set the output timezone.
 For example, say the server's time is set to UTC (a common practice), but you'd prefer to see the output in Toronto time ([complete list of `TZ`